terminalai/GaitMonitoringForParkinsonsDiseasePatients/README.md

 ## Methodology

+Accelerometers have been chosen to be the main focus of the data analysis as they are very versatile.
+Research has shown that accelerometers can be used to determine stride time, gait cycle and gait velocity.
+Hence, they would be a good starting point.

 ### _DAPHNet Dataset_
 In our main investigation, we employed the DAPHNet Dataset, which is the result of a study done by Baechlin et al.<sup>[10]</sup>, carried out by the Laboratory for Gait and Neurodynamics, Department of Neurology, Tel Aviv Sourasky Medical Center (TASMC).
 In this experiment, 17 samples were derived frrom 10 PD patients with varying H&Y scales who were made to do various walking tasks, including walking back and forth in a straight line, doing several 180 degrees turns, random walking including a series of initiated stops and 360 degree turns and walking simulating daily activities.
 Daily activities refer to entering and leaving rooms, getting something to drink and returning to the starting room with the cup of water.